Skip to main content

 sudo apt-get install hobot-dnn

-Uninstallation Instructions
+Uninstallation

-• Uninstall pip-installed package:
+• Uninstall pip-installed packages:

 pip uninstall hbmruntime

-• Uninstall .deb-installed package:
+• Uninstall .deb-installed packages:

 sudo apt remove hobot-dnn